robertmuth/Cwerg/Docs/macros.md

 to create syntactic sugar.

 `argX` is an AST node.
-A special node `MacroListArg` can be used when the argument is a list of nodes.
+A special node `MacroListArg` can be used when the argument is logically a list of nodes.

 ### Simple example: c-style -> operator